 As soon as you add the spoon of yogurt and rice flour mix the gravy well for about 1 minute.
 Keep repeating until you finish adding all the yogurt and mixing for a minute every time you add the yogurt.
 The mixing step is key to prevent curdling of the yogurt.

-Let it sauté for 8 to 10 minutes until the gravy thickens.
+Let it sauté for 3 to 4 minutes until the gravy boils and thickens.
 Keep stirring occasionally.
 Top it off with garam masala and dried fenugreek leaves.

 Tried this recipe yet?
 Give us a rating, comment below in the reply section and let us know what you think.